wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/quickstart.md

 Authentication token
 ====================

-Let\'s ask wazo-auth for an authentication token:
+Let's ask wazo-auth for an authentication token:

 1. Choose the `wazo-auth` service in the list of REST APIs
-2. In the top-right text box of the page (left to the \"Explore\" button), fill \"token\" with the `rest-api-test:password`: those credentials are the ones from the Web Services Access you created earlier.
+2. In the top-right text box of the page (left to the "Explore" button), fill "token" with the `rest-api-test:password`: those credentials are the ones from the Web Services Access you created earlier.
 3. Go to the `POST /tokens` section and click on the yellow box to the